 Described as a bleak, solvents-induced Under Milkwood, Welcome to Crazytown was only ever performed once by Bobby Spade at Bertha’s Jazz bar in downtown Baltimore.

 That performance ended with the tragic death of Chad Theakston, Spade’s piano player at the hands of gangland mobster and spurned lover Ricky Tunatella.
 My mission was to recreate that event.

 At the Edinburgh Fringe that year Maggie and I presented Itch: A Scratch Event each and every day at the Pleasance.
 We had some 150+ comedians join us throughout the run and developed a lot of scripts

 and had a lot of laughs along the way.
 Each night, I performed Welcome to Crazyytown at the Stand One with a jazz backing band that included Jono Eio on piano, Phil Moriarty on clarinet/guitar/harmonica and his brother Mick Moriarty on double bass.
 With Eric Amber and Derek Florez playing Ricky Tonutella, the ganster gunman and Shecky Goldstein, the owner of Bertha’s Jazz.

 The show was a blast and I believe it to be one of the best things I have ever produced as a writer and performer.
 That autumn, we recorded it live off the floor at the Premises Studio.

-Thanks to Greg, Glenn, Mick, Phil and Jono for helping me make it possible.
+Thanks to Greg, Glenn, Mick, Phil, Jono, Eric and Derek for helping me make it possible.